The combination of mint chocolate chip ice cream and Oreos makes this Mint Milkshake a delicious treat! Whip it up in only minutes.

 TIPS + TRICKS:

 - Let the ice cream soften for 5-10 minutes (let it sit on the counter) so it is easy to scoop out.

 - If you need your milkshake to stay thick for longer then place the cup or glass it is in into the freezer for 10-15 minutes before serving.

 - To crush your Oreos before making the shake, put them into a Ziploc bag and seal it tightly.
 Then crush them with a rolling pin until desired texture.

-STORE leftovers short term covered in the fridge.
+How to store?
+Store leftovers short term covered in the fridge.
 For longer storage you’ll need to freeze it.
 When you want to eat it let it thaw a bit and then re-blend.

-My favorite way to store leftovers is to make it into ice cream popsicles.
+Our favorite way to store: My favorite way to store leftovers is to make it into ice cream popsicles.
 The kids love it too.

-For more St. Patrick’s Day desserts, be sure to check these out:
+For more Oreo desserts, check out: